 Specialized Instruction, Student Profile, Tuition, and More

-Base tuition is $20,000.
-Additional costs include a technology fee of $500 and an activities fee of $500, for a total of $21,000.
-Students can choose to buy a catered lunch and/or participate in after school clubs for an additional fee.
-Our inaugural students will have the benefit of having their base tuition fee stay at $20,000 for the duration of time they are at The Sycamore School.
+Base tuition for the 2020-2021 school year is $28,000.
+Additional costs include a technology fee of $750 and an activities fee of $750, for a total of $29,500.
+Students can choose to participate in after school clubs for an additional fee.

 The Arlington Center

 This is in the Ballston area of Arlington, walking distance to the metro, the bike trail and at least 5 parks.